 What measures determine home affordability?
 Mortgage lenders have traditionally expected borrowers to have a housing expense ratio of 28% or less.
-The housing expense ratio is an indication of a borrower’s ability to make the payments on their mortgage loan.
-The ratio measures housing expense as a percentage of gross income (income before deducting for Social Security, Medicare, and taxes).
-For example, if a borrower’s salary were $4,000 per month, a lender would approve their loan if the housing expense - mortgage payment, fire insurance, and property taxes - were less than $1,120 per month. $1,120/$4,000 = 0.28.
+The housing expense ratio indicates a borrower’s ability to make the payments on their mortgage loan.
+The ratio measures housing expenses as a percentage of gross income (income before Social Security, Medicare and tax deductions).
+For example, if a borrower’s salary were $4,000 per month, a lender would want to see the housing expenses (mortgage payment, insurance, property taxes, etc.) were less than $1,120 per month. $1,120/$4,000 = 0.28.

-In recent years, however, lenders have relaxed the rules, allowing many people to get approved for mortgages that they really couldn’t afford.
-Now both the borrowers and lenders are finding themselves in financial trouble.
-Growing numbers of homeowners are defaulting on their mortgages and some lenders are struggling to avoid bankruptcy.
+In recent years, however, lenders have relaxed the rules, allowing many people to get approved for mortgages they really couldn’t afford.
+That left the borrowers and lenders in financial trouble, with homeowners defaulting on their mortgages and some lenders struggling to avoid bankruptcy.
 As a result, lenders have become more careful about extending loans and have adopted more conservative lending standards.

-People typically want more house than they can afford.
-Perhaps it’s human nature to want to stretch.
-In our consumer-oriented society, there are a lot of forces telling you to buy a bigger, or faster, or better thing than what you need, or started out thinking that you wanted.
+People often want more house than they can afford.
+(You can use this calculator to figure out how much house you can afford, based on your potential down payment, income and debt obligations.)
+Perhaps it’s human nature to want to stretch: In our consumer-oriented society, there are a lot of forces telling you to buy a bigger, or faster, or better thing than what you need.
 As tempting as it all is, you must avoid this mindset.
-Overspending creates financial problems that can be a source of stress and have negative effects on your marriage and family relationships.
-No one needs this, especially if these situations are avoidable.
+Overspending creates financial problems that can be a source of stress and have negative effects on your marriage, family relationships and, of course, your financial health.